-Jeff Struecker was born in Fort Dodge, Iowa.
-At age 18, he enlisted in the United States Army as Infantryman and retired as a Chaplain with over 22 years of active federal service.
-He currently serves as Co-Pastor of Calvary Baptist Church in Columbus, GA.
+Jeff Struecker was a decorated soldier.
+At age 18, he enlisted in the United States Army as Infantryman and retired as a Chaplain with over 22 years of active federal service. in 2017, he was inducted into the US Army Ranger Hall of Fame.

 He served for ten years in the 75th Ranger Regiment in positions from Private to Platoon Sergeant.
 While serving in this unit Jeff competed in and won the David L. Grange Best Ranger Competition in 1996.
 He taught ROTC at the University of Louisville and was recognized in 1998 as the US Army ROTC, Noncommissioned Officer of the year.
 Jeff spent his final ten years in the US Army serving as a chaplain in Airborne and Ranger units.